 - Optimizing the use and functionality of office space

-Facilities managers shoulder the heavy responsibility of supporting a broad range of needs.
+Facilities management shoulder the heavy responsibility of supporting a broad range of needs.
 The larger a workplace becomes, the more aspects become the responsibility of the facility manager.
 Doing this job well helps a workplace run optimally and yields many other benefits, including:

-- Business continuity: Facilities managers can work with department heads to develop contingency plans that would keep a company’s core operations from being severely impacted in the event of a cybersecurity threat, human error, network disruption, or disaster that takes critical systems offline.
+- Business continuity: Facilities management can work with department heads to develop contingency plans that would keep a company’s core operations from being severely impacted in the event of a cybersecurity threat, human error, network disruption, or disaster that takes critical systems offline.

-- More effective business planning: Under a good facilities manager, companies can gain a better understanding of what it takes to keep their business running.
+- More effective business planning: Under a good facilities management, companies can gain a better understanding of what it takes to keep their business running.
 They’ll be able to see how costs are delegated and identify how funding can be reallocated to better serve the company’s needs.

 - A fully-integrated workplace: Today’s workplaces are starting to work smarter with the help of technological advancements, which greatly reduce the workload of a facility manager by integrating and automating various aspects of a work environment.

 - Optimized space: For most workplaces, physical workspace is the biggest overhead cost.
-Effective facilities managers can help maximize value by looking at the space not being utilized and repurposing it to make the best use of the space available.
+Effective facilities management can help maximize value by looking at the space not being utilized and repurposing it to make the best use of the space available.

-Now that you understand the types of responsibilities a facility manager has, let’s discuss what kinds of qualities a person needs in order to succeed in such a role.
+Now that you understand the types of responsibilities a facilities manager has, let’s discuss what kinds of qualities a person needs in order to succeed in such a role.
 First and foremost, facility managers are leaders who bear the heavy weight of ensuring an organization’s safety and success.
 As such, here are some of personality traits and the basic and advanced skills (expounded upon below) these people need to succeed in their roles:

 - Time management